waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Discovery Log & Hypotheses
 - Hypothesis: Re-entering Tin Tower 1F with the Clear Bell may trigger the Suicune encounter.
-- Observation: (10, 2) is a decorative stair tile, not a functional warp.
 - Stagnation Check: Loop of Sage dialogue broken.
-Switching to Pokedex verification and re-entry strategy.
+Switching to re-entry strategy.